schatzyyy/whatsapp-bot2/README.md

 - Change all apiKey on [this section](https://github.com/thoriqazzikra/whatsapp-bot2/blob/master/settings/api.json)
 - Get Api NoBackground on [this website](https://www.remove.bg/)
 - Get Api ScreenShot on [this website](https://apiflash.com/)
+- `vhtear`: VHTear API token.
+You can get it [here](https://api.vhtear.com/) by purchasing his API key.
 ---

 ## Features